MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-pc-app.md

 # Known issues with the Dynamics 365 Guides PC app

+## Can't open non-English example guide

+Some of our customers may have installed the Example guide that comes with Dynamics 365 Guides in an existing instance.
+Starting with the April 28, 2020 release, the Example guide is deprecated and will no longer be installed in any new instances.

+As part of this change, you won't be able to open an existing non-English Example guide.
+When attempting to open a localized Example guide, you'll be redirected back to the **Guides** list.

 ## I can't find the guide that I created

 In the list of guides, look for newly created guides on the **All** tab.
 The **Recents** list shows only those guides that have previously been opened on the device.
 It doesn't include guides that were recently created in the PC authoring app.